FyreAxis/FyreAxis/README.md

 Heya, my name is Clementine.
-I'm a student at WSU graduating Summer 2025.
+I'm a recent grad from WSU Summer 2025.
 Go Shocks!
-I mostly write in C++, but I'm learning C# and Rust.
+I mostly write in C++, C#, Python, and JS, but I'm learning CSS and HTML.
-I've also written in SwiProlog, Python, F#, ARM Assembly, and other structured languages like DAX, MySQL, SQLite, and Bash.
+I've also written in SwiProlog, F#, and ARM Assembly, and other structured languages like DAX, MySQL, SQLite, and Bash.

-I'm currently working on my Senior Design Project, ASCII Painter and Convertor, with [Alexander](https://github.com/Alexander900567), but I've got a few other projects coming soon!
+My most recent finished product is my Senior Design Project, ASCII Painter and Converter, with [Alexander](https://github.com/Alexander900567), but I've got a few other projects in development!

 ASCII Painter and Convertor is aimed at making the process of editing .txt files easier due to its grid approach.
 That makes it perfect for including